 What are your key content marketing metrics for measuring content marketing success?
 Are there any other ways or metrics that you would like included on the list?

-Okay, cool.
-So, how to measure content marketing success.
-For those of you who have not subscribed yet, if you mouse over the little DFY logo, the little subscription box is going to pop up, you can go ahead and subscribe to that.
-That way you know when we're doing these and you can tune in whenever you want.
-So we've already talked about what content marketing is.
 Probably the biggest number one driver that your content marketing is working is going to be unique visitors.
 How many unique visitors is your content serving up for your business?
-How many people are coming into your, or hitting your website or reading your content on a unique user standpoint?
+How many people are coming into your, or hitting your website, or reading your content from a unique user standpoint?
 That is one person, one set of eyeballs that come to your website within one month.
 How many users, how many individual people are you bringing in?

 But you have to be aware that it’s ranking before you can start optimizing for it.
 Do you know what I mean?
 It all follows this kind of content optimization process.
 Now, you might get lucky.
 You might write a blog post, put a video out, do a podcast, or whatever, and it’s just a freaking barn burner and it gets shared.
 The likelihood of that is, you’re probably better off being struck by lightning before that actually happens.
 So you can take the analytic and procedural approach and watch rankings, watch traffic, see where your opportunities are and then influence those opportunities.
 But unique visitors is the primary number one metric before you can start digging into everything else.